Chillwave/autoGrabYourTabs/README.md

 4. Click **"Load unpacked"** and select the directory where you saved this project.

+ ### Link to install from the Chrome Extension store will be added once available.

 ## Usage

 1. Ensure you have tabs open for the websites from which you want to gather links.